Our information dashboard

 - It is always possible to try these methods with Soft Paws to give time to see if the scratching post works well without damaging anything.

-The post should be high enough so that your cat can lie down full length to stretch its spine.
+It should be high enough so that your cat can lie down full length to stretch its spine.

 Material: The pole must be covered with material that has a texture that your cat likes, such as carpet, rope, cardboard and wood.
 Make him discover the joys of planting his claws by playing with a toy on the scribbler or by putting a little cat grass there.